 UK’s ‘Most generous’ visas to attract talent and boost productivity

-The UK government has proposed the introduction of three different visas in order to assist fast-growth companies to recruit workers overseas, attract graduates from the world's top universities, and pursue foreign entrepreneurs and founders of tech start-ups.
+The UK government has proposed the introduction of three different visas in order to assist fast-growth companies in recruiting workers overseas, attracting graduates from the world’s top universities, and pursuing foreign entrepreneurs and founders of tech start-ups.

 These new additions to the UK visa system are deemed the “most attractive” in the world for high-skilled workers and entrepreneurs and will attempt to drive up productivity and economic growth in the country.

 The new visas will also open up further possibilities for employers based in the UK as well as for foreign business people who wish to explore options for coming into the UK to work without having to rely on a UK-based employer.
 They will also appeal to entrepreneurs and investors whose options for coming to the UK have been reduced in recent years.

 Applications will begin in the next few months for:

 The Scale-up visa aims to make it easier and quicker for companies experiencing rapid growth in hiring the best-skilled labour from around the world.

 - An individual must hold a high-skilled job offer with a salary of at least £33,000 and meet an English language requirement.

 - Scale-ups can apply to use the route through a fast-track verification process.

 To qualify as a scale-up, a business must have: